Anon M4 Toric MFI

 See the Anon M4 Toric MFI

 Burton-owned Anon only makes a handful of snow goggles, but their lineup is truly a study in quality over quantity.
 The M4 Toric MFI sits at the top of their offerings and is one of the most impressive goggles we’ve tested to date.
 In short, the interchangeable lens system is best-in-class, and the rest of the build—including field of view, ventilation, and overall fit—is equally up to snuff.
-Below we break down the Anon M4 Toric MFI’s field of vision, clarity and optical quality, ventilation and fog resistance, fit and comfort, durability, and more.
+Below we break down our experience with the Anon M4 Toric MFI.
 To see how it stacks up to the competition, see our article on the best ski goggles.

 With a large but low-profile frame, Anon’s M4 Toric MFI truly maximizes field of view.
-The goggle’s toric lenses are meant to mimic the natural curvature of the human eye, providing the best peripheral visibility of any goggle I’ve tested, including other large-size models like the Oakley Airbrake XL and Spy Doom.
-In addition, Anon’s minimalist design (which they call “Wall-to-Wall Vision”) utilizes a thin frame and foam liner to create an unobstructed view.
-The lenses are very similar in size to Oakley’s Airbrake XL, but the Anon’s use of thinner foam insulation opens up the periphery in a big way.
-And importantly, despite the large frame, the M4 doesn’t compromise a versatile fit—it works well for face sizes from small to large (more in “Fit and Comfort” below).
+The goggle’s toric lenses are meant to mimic the natural curvature of the human eye, providing the best peripheral visibility of any goggle I’ve tested.
+In addition, Anon’s minimalist design (which they call “Wall-to-Wall Vision”) utilizes a thin frame and foam liner to create a nearly unobstructed view.
+And importantly, despite the large frame, the M4 doesn’t compromise a versatile fit—it works well for face sizes from small/medium to large (more in “Fit and Comfort” below).

 The Anon M4 comes with two toric lenses, which are curved vertically and horizontally to mimic the shape of the eye.
 Compared to more common spherical lenses, toric designs have a less pronounced curvature, which is good news for those who don’t like the bulbous shape of spherical glass but who still want a great field of view with minimal distortion.
 It’s also worth mentioning that the M4 comes with a hard-sided case and microfiber bag for stowing the spare lens.
 The carrying case is streamlined and sleek, but most importantly, it does a great job at keeping the lens safe and protected.

 Anon’s lens options have varying degrees of VLT (visual light transmission), and I opted for the Sonar Infrared (57% VLT) and Sonar Red (14% VLT).
-The former is ideal for grey, overcast days and provides excellent contrast and terrain definition—a great match for British Columbia’s often-cloudy North Coast.
-My backup lens, the Sonar Red, is better for bright sun when you want less light coming through.
-My only complaint is that this latter lens makes everything appear slightly red, which I’ve found detracts from overall contrast.
-But this is a relatively small complaint, and both options provide excellent visibility, depth of field, and clarity in almost all settings.
-The only major exception is flat whiteouts, but I have yet to find a lens that excels in these types of dull, low-visibility conditions.
+Of note: Anon has updated their offerings since testing, and the most similar pairing in their current lineup is the Perceive Cloudy Burst (59% VLT) and Perceive Sunny Red (14% VLT).
+In practice, the former was ideal for grey, overcast days and provided excellent contrast and terrain definition—a great match for British Columbia’s often-cloudy North Coast.
+My backup lens, the Sonar Red, was better for bright sun when I wanted less light coming through.
+My only complaint is that this latter lens made everything appear slightly red, which detracted from overall contrast.
+But this is a relatively small complaint, and both options provided excellent visibility, depth of field, and clarity in almost all settings.
+The only major exception was flat whiteouts, but I have yet to find a lens that excels in these types of dull, low-visibility conditions.

 The M4’s claim to fame is its Magna-Tech quick-change lens system, which is without a doubt the easiest design I’ve ever used.
 Simply hold the lens within half an inch of the frame and 14 magnets snap it into place—it’s that easy.
 While the magnet system might sound a little concerning from a security standpoint, the lenses have held solidly in place with no issues of budging or detaching, even after several faceplants.
 And when it comes time to remove the lens, just give a slight twist to the frame—there are small tabs at the top and bottom on each side to prevent fingerprints on the glass—and pull it away from your face.
-Importantly, the lack of snaps, clips, or locking mechanisms makes it easy to swap lenses without removing the goggles from your face, even while wearing gloves (unlike Oakley’s lever-equipped Airbrake XL, which was almost impossible).
+Importantly, the lack of snaps, clips, or locking mechanisms makes it easy to swap lenses without removing the goggles from your face, even while wearing ski gloves.

 Put simply, the Anon M4 Toric MFI is one of the best breathers I’ve ever tested.
 Anon’s full-perimeter channel venting, which consists of 16 small vents around the frame, has done impressively well at generating airflow from all sides.
 In addition, the Integral Clarity Technology (ICT) anti-fog treatment reduces moisture buildup on the lenses, and I almost never have to wipe the outer lens with my gloves (a common problem with other goggles).
 In fact, the M4 has rarely fogged up, even during heavy exertion while bootpacking.
 The only time I experience any blurriness is when my hood and collar are fully secured, covering the brim of the goggles and mouth and preventing my breath from escaping.
 But even then, fogging is very minimal and easy to manage.